-The Beacon Series D preferred shares and the Beacon Series E preferred shares (together, the "Beacon Preferred Shares") issued to former holders of capital stock of Focus in the Merger, and the Beacons Series D preferred shares issued during the first quarters of the years ended September 30, 2014 and 2014 were not registered under the Securities Act of 1933, as amended (the "Securities Act") in reliance upon the exemption from registration provided by Section 4(2) of that Act and Regulation D promulgated thereunder, which exempts transactions by an issuer not involving any public offering.
+The Beacon Series D preferred shares and the Beacon Series E preferred shares (together, the "Beacon Preferred Shares") issued to fifty-two (52) former holders of capital stock of Focus in the Merger, and the Series D preferred shares and the common shares issued as described above were not registered under the Securities Act of 1933, as amended (the "Securities Act") in reliance upon the exemption from registration provided by Section 4(2) of that Act and Regulation D promulgated thereunder, which exempts transactions by an issuer not involving any public offering.
 These securities may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements.
 Certificates representing these securities contain a legend stating the same.